GRAPHIC-No Santa Rally? Trade fears threaten Wall Street's end of decade

 Investors are particularly sensitive about potential end-of-year weakness after the final month of 2018 was the worst December on Wall Street since the Great Depression.

-"The narrative on trade has quickly been turned upside down as negative headlines on tariffs have ignited a risk averse tone in the markets," Charlie Ripley, senior investment strategist for Allianz Investment Management, wrote in an email.
+"The narrative on trade has quickly been turned upside down as negative headlines on tariffs have ignited a risk averse tone in the markets," Charlie Ripley, senior investment strategist for Allianz Investment Management, wrote in an email, referring to the bumpy start to the week.

+The constant barrage of trade-related headlines - some positive, others negative - has left traders on edge.

+"How can one tease reality out of the trade headlines when what we read could simply be leverage-seeking from each side?"
+Citigroup Inc analysts Bill O'Donnell and Ed Acton said in a note on Wednesday.

 Wall Street has been shaken at times this year by trade-related tweets and comments by Trump, but the market overall has extended its decade-long rally, helped by low interest rates.